-“It was difficult creating the pies and cakes and other baked goods they thought they might be making,” Lora Vogt, curator of education at the National WWI Museum and Memorial in Kansas City, Missouri, tells Mental Floss.
+“It was difficult creating the pies and cakes and other baked goods they thought they might be making,” Lora Vogt, curator of education at the National WWI Museum and Memorial in Kansas City, Missouri, told Mental Floss in 2020.
 “Instead, they realized the doughnut was a very efficient use of both the time and the ingredient resources.
 And you could make thousands of doughnuts in a day to feed all the men serving.”

 The All-American Doughnut

-World War I also contributed to doughnuts' popularity in a less direct way.
-The dessert appealed to U.S. bakers during wartime for the same reason the salvationists chose it: Recipes were adaptable and didn’t call for a ton of hard-to-source ingredients.
-“Crisco was putting out recipes for wartime doughnuts, and they suggested using Crisco as an alternative to lard because lard should be saved," Vogt says.
+World War I also contributed to the doughnut's popularity in a less direct way.
+The treat appealed to U.S. bakers during wartime for the same reason the salvationists chose it: Recipes were adaptable and didn’t call for a ton of hard-to-source ingredients.
+“Crisco was putting out recipes for wartime doughnuts, and they suggested using Crisco as an alternative to lard because lard should be saved," Vogt said.
 "So you have this movement both on the front line and on the home front that let all Americans realize how delicious doughnuts could be.”

 The Rise of National Doughnut Day

 In 1938, the Salvation Army took advantage of its unofficial, sugary symbol and established National Doughnut Day to raise awareness of its charity work.
 Today, brands like Dunkin' and Krispy Kreme use the holiday as a marketing opportunity, but according to Vogt, the day is meant to be more about the Lassies’s service than the doughnuts they served.
 “National Doughnut Day is actually not about the doughnut.
-It is all about the Salvation Army volunteerism,” she says.
-“That concept of service and being able to share and build your community is part of what doughnut day is about.”
+It is all about the Salvation Army volunteerism,” she said.
+“That concept of service and being able to share and build your community is part of what Doughnut Day is about.”

 National Doughnut Day isn’t the only day dedicated to the treat in the U.S. A second National Doughnut Day falls on November 5, but the origins of that holiday aren’t as clear.
-If you want to enjoy some fried dough while commemorating a lesser-known part of World War I history, the first Friday in June—June 5, in 2020—is the day to remember.
+If you want to enjoy some fried dough while commemorating a lesser-known part of World War I history, the first Friday in June—June 3, in 2022—is the day to remember.